patrick-kidger/torchtyping/README.md

 - FAQ;
   - Including how to easily silence spurious flake8 errors.
 - How to write custom extensions to `torchtyping`;
+- Resources and links to alternative proposals and libraries;
 - More examples.